Skip to content

 • Is your content resonating with your expected audience demographics, or has a new potential persona emerged?

 For each new strategy and idea, write it down in your marketing plan.
 (Don’t have one yet?
-We gotcha with yet another awesome template: this free social media marketing plan document.)
+We’ve got you covered with yet another awesome template: this free social media marketing plan document.)
 Your marketing strategy is a living document, so keep it current.

 Where to find this info:

-Your brain!
+Your brain and this audit!
 Use all the data you’ve collected so far to generate new ideas.
 Have your goals for each platform in front of you so that you can connect your updated marketing plan to them.
 Remember to let others know when you’ve updated the marketing plan, so everyone is on the same page.

 Regular audits connect your team’s day-to-day marketing work with your company goals.
 Over time, you’ll refine your social strategy and learn how to best connect with your audience.